Py-Contributors/Cybel/README.md

 - Add database to keep record of server's activity
 - Admin can access server's activity
 - Some new useful apis
+- `remindme`  the bot remind you about something in future
 - More features coming soon...
-- please use discussion to suggest new features
+- please use [discussion](https://github.com/codePerfectPlus/cybel/discussions) to suggest new features

 ## Added Features

-## v2.0.2 Release
+### v2.0.2 Release

 - More control over bot's behavior(change bot's avatar, name, nickname, status, etc): (added in v2.0.2)
 - Bot notifications if user edit or delete the message in the server: (added in v2.0.2)